zenobi-us/zenobi-us/content/posts/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking.md

 create_new_bridge "$selected"
 ```

-Then I needed to delete the VM made with gnome boxes.

-> This is because it uses userland networking which won't let me use the bridge interface.

-Then I needed to create a bridge network for libvirt.
+At this point I had to delete the VM I'd made with Gnome Boxes.
+Yeah, the one I'd just spent time setting up.
+Turns out Gnome Boxes hard-codes that useless userland networking and you can't change it.

+Next up: creating a bridge network that libvirt would actually use.

 ```sh
 sudo virsh net-define bridged-network.xml